Gaza War (2008–2009): Reactions in Israel

 The war provoked mixed reactions inside Israel, with the Jewish majority largely supporting it, and the Arab minority mostly opposing it.
 A poll taken on 8 January 2009 showed that 91% of the Jewish public supported the war, and 4% opposed it, while a separate poll conducted 4–6 January showed a 94% approval of the war among Jews and 85% disapproval among Israeli Arabs.
+Most right-wing opposition parties including Likud, National Union, National Religious Party and Yisrael Beiteinu opposed the ceasefire and urged to continue the operation until Hamas is fully defeated.

 During the war, Arab protests took place across the country.
 Within hours of the war's start, the Higher Follow-Up Committee for Arab citizens of Israel met in Nazareth, and declared a "day of wrath and mourning for the martyrs among our compatriots in the Gaza Strip", and a general strike for the following day.
 Arab demonstrations took place across the country almost every day during the offensive, and were described as the "largest Arab demonstrations in Israel's history".
 Arab parties and parliamentarians in the Knesset also opposed the offensive.
 In Jerusalem, Arabs held violent demonstrations, which included rock-throwing, arson, and the vandalization of Jewish graves.
 Police arrested dozens of rioters.
 At the University of Haifa, Tel Aviv University and the Hebrew University of Jerusalem, Jewish leftist and Arab students staged anti-war demonstrations, which were met with pro-war counter-demonstrations.
 Some confrontations occurred despite police keeping protesters apart.

 The legal rights agency Adalah produced a report highly critical of the Israeli police and court system's response to the opposition to Operation Cast Lead.
 The report said that the Israeli authorities had shown a lack of tolerance for protests, and had damaged the freedom of expression of those opposing the attacks on Gaza.
 The report said that the actions showed the lessons of the Or Commission had not been learned.
 The Israeli Ministry of Justice responded that the risk to human life and public welfare had justified their actions.

-The term Sderot cinema has been coined for the tradition of residents in Sderot sitting to view the bombardment of the Gaza strip.
+The term Sderot cinema has been coined for the tradition of residents in Sderot sitting to view the bombardment of the Gaza Strip.